SoftwareAG/c8y-docs/content/concepts/platform-sla.md

 * **Device connectivity and management:** The platform facilitates the connection, data collection, and remote control of IoT devices.
 These functionalities can be accessed through the {{< product-c8y-iot >}} Device Management application or via application programming interfaces (APIs; REST/MQTT).
 * **Data visualization:** Users can visualize their connected devices and corresponding data within the {{< product-c8y-iot >}} Cockpit, offering an intuitive interface for monitoring and managing IoT deployments.
 * **Real-time and batch data processing and storage:** {{< product-c8y-iot >}} supports both real-time and batch processing of IoT data, enabling users to efficiently manage and analyze large volumes of data as it is generated.
-Data storage is customer-configurable, allowing you to define retention periods according to your specific requirements.
+Data storage is Customer-configurable, allowing you to define retention periods according to your specific requirements.
 * **Flexible deployment options:**
     * The platform is deployed using shared ("{{< product-c8y-iot >}}") or dedicated cloud instances ("{{< product-c8y-iot >}} Enterprise Dedicated"), tailored to meet the needs of your organization.
     * Optionally, separate environments for pre-production (non-production) activities can be purchased to ensure smooth development and testing processes.
-    * {{< product-c8y-iot >}} is hosted in customer-selected regions (EMEA, APAC, Japan, and the US).
+    * {{< product-c8y-iot >}} is hosted in Customer-selected regions (EMEA, APAC, Japan, and the US).
 * **Support services:**
     * The platform offers tiered product support to meet varying operational needs, including 8x5 support ("Starter Support"), 24x7 support ("Standard Support"), and comprehensive 24x7 support with enhanced SLAs ("Enterprise Active Support").
 * **Proactive monitoring and management:**